NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Twist Healing.md

 **Prerequisites** ability to cast heal and harm
 * * *
 Your connection to both life and undeath lets you twist the healing power of magic items to suit your own needs and aims.
-Whenever you Activate an Item to cast a [[Heal|Heal]] spell, you can invert its energy to produce the effects of an equivalent [[Harm|Harm]] spell instead.
+Whenever you Activate an Item to cast a [[Spells/Heal|Heal]] spell, you can invert its energy to produce the effects of an equivalent [[Spells/Harm|Harm]] spell instead.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*